+Apache, Nginx, and “Google” all are dependent on OpenSSL cryptography.
+This gives OpenSSL 54% of the Internet overall.
 Of the top million busiest sites on the Internet OpenSSL is a dependency for 69%.

 And that is just servers, there are thousands of apps with millions of users that also rely on OpenSSL for secure communication.
 This includes Google Android and Apple iOS which together encompass hundreds of millions of devices.

 This project is largely unsupported by financial interests because there is no profit motive for OpenSSL.
 It doesn’t make money.
 It does, however, make the world of eCommerce go around.
 OpenSSL is getting ready for a partial audit.
 We will commission a deep audit of OpenSSL by a trusted authority, set up a bug bounty, and further fund development of existing and new code.

 - FREAK (brand new) – http://arstechnica.com/security/2015/03/freak-flaw-in-android-and-apple-devices-cripples-https-crypto-protection/